kanidm/kanidm/book/src/accounts/authentication_and_credentials.md

 >
 > During reauthentication an account must use the same credential that was used to initially authenticate to the
 > session.
 The reauth flow will not allow any other credentials to be used!

+## Password Changed Time

+kanidm keeps track of the last time a password (relevant to logging in via LDAP/POSIX) was changed.
+This follows the [PrimaryCredFallback](../account_policy#setting-primary-credential-fallback) Policy, so if no Unix Credential is present, the last changed time of the Primary Credential will be used (if applicable).

+This is credential will also be provided through LDAP via the `pwdChangedTime` attribute and is required for external applications to be informed on when a user has changed their credentials and needs to be re-authenticated.